Azure-Samples/azure-openai-rag-workshop/docs/workshop.md

 Any resource you create in Azure is part of a **resource group**.
 A resource group is a logical container that holds related resources for an Azure solution, just like a folder.

-When we ran `azd provision`, it created a resource group named `rg-dev` and deployed all necessary infrastructure components using Azure CLI and Infrastructure as Code (IaC) templates.
+When we ran `azd provision`, it created a resource group named `rg-openai-rag-workshop` and deployed all necessary infrastructure components using Azure CLI and Infrastructure as Code (IaC) templates.

 ### Introducing Infrastructure as Code